binhex/arch-sabnzbdvpn/README.md

     -e ENABLE_PRIVOXY=yes \
     -e LAN_NETWORK=192.168.1.0/24 \
     -e DEBUG=false \
-    -e UID=0 \
+    -e PUID=0 \
-    -e GID=0 \
+    -e PGID=0 \
     binhex/arch-sabnzbdvpn
 ```

 **Notes**

-User ID (UID) and Group ID (GID) can be found by issuing the following command for the user you want to run the container as:-
+User ID (PUID) and Group ID (PGID) can be found by issuing the following command for the user you want to run the container as:-

 ```
 id <username>